Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 4. Gateway to other Southeast Asia languages

 The two variants of Malay are Bahasa Indonesia and Bahasa Melayu.
-Both share the same language root, Malayo-Polynesian.
-And hence mutually intelligible to some extent.
+Both share the same language root, Malayo-Polynesian and are hence mutually intelligible to some extent.

 The grammar is almost the same.
-Yet, vocabularies, pronunciation, accents, dialects, and source of loanwords vary a lot.
+Yet, vocabularies, pronunciation, accents, dialects, and the source of loanwords vary greatly.

-For example, Indonesia is a former Dutch colony, so it has more influence from Dutch.
-In contrast, Malaysia is a former British territory.
-And so, Bahasa Melayu borrows from English.
+For example, Indonesia is a former Dutch colony, so it has more Dutch influence.
+In contrast, Malaysia is a former British territory, so Bahasa Melayu borrows from English.

 So, suppose you know Bahasa Indonesia.
-If so, you will speak the Bahasa variant in Malaysia, Brunei, Singapore, and some parts of Thailand and the Philippines.
+If so, you will speak the Bahasa variant in Malaysia, Brunei, Singapore, Thailand, and the Philippines.
 Of course, not entirely, but it will do the job just fine.

-To sum up, the Indonesian language offers access to about three hundred million people in Southeast Asia.
+To summarize, the Indonesian language offers access to about three hundred million Southeast Asian people.

 5. It is relatively easy to learn

-According to the research of FSI (Foreign Service Institute), Indonesian is one of the easiest languages to learn.
-In language difficulty, it is in category II.
+According to research by FSI (Foreign Service Institute), Indonesian is one of the easiest languages to learn.
+It is in category II in language difficulty.

-This means to gain fluency, it takes 36 weeks or 900 hours.
-It doesn’t include self-teaching but only classroom education.
-So, double the time to 1800 hours.
+This means that to gain fluency, it takes 36 weeks or 900 hours.
+This doesn’t include self-teaching but only classroom education, so double the time to 1800 hours.

-It is one of the few Asian languages that use the Latin alphabet.
-That makes it simpler than languages based on tonal variations and pictogram scripts.
+It is one of the few Asian languages that use the Latin alphabet, which makes it simpler than languages based on tonal variations and pictogram scripts.

 Bahasa Indonesia is not a tonal language.
 You say it exactly like it’s written, so it’s pretty phonetic.
 There are no special characters and tricky intonations.

-The sentence arrangement is simple — SVO (Subject – Verbs – Object).
-There are also many prefixes and suffixes like English.
+The sentence arrangement is simple: SVO (Subject—Verbs—Object).
+Like English, there are also many prefixes and suffixes.

 The language is gender-neutral.
-There are no conjugations, plural forms, pronouns, case inflections, or tenses.
+No conjugations, plural forms, pronouns, case inflections, or tenses exist.
 The grammar rules are likewise easy to follow.

-It comprises vocabularies borrowed from Sanskrit, Dutch, English, Chinese, Arabic.
-It further took words from regional languages like Javanese.
+It comprises vocabulary borrowed from Sanskrit, Dutch, English, Chinese, and Arabic.
+It also borrowed words from regional languages like Javanese.

 You will recognize many words and phrases if you already know one of such languages.